-PSYC4820 Senior Seminar (3).
-Either this course or Senior Project (PSYC4500) is required of all senior psychology majors.
+PSYC 4820 Senior Seminar (3).
+Either this course or Senior Project (PSYC 4500) is required for all senior psychology majors.
 In this course, students will integrate theory and research from a variety of areas in psychology.
 The seminar will increase students' conceptual understanding of research and improve their skills in writing, public speaking, active listening, and critical thinking.
 Students will read extensively, complete a capstone paper and other writing assignments, give class presentations, and lead class discussions designed to critically evaluate topics in psychology.
-Prerequisites: PSYC4110 and either 4115 or 4116, Upper Division Admission, and at least 90 earned credit hours.
+Prerequisites: PSYC 2010, PSYC 2125, PSYC 2185 or 2180, and PSYC 3185.